 A constant, unmissable hiss accompanies the audio track to Frankenstein.
 The film opens on a nighttime grave robbery with general silence, that noiseless atmosphere crippled by age.
 The artifact of time never clears up, taken through dialogue scenes, the town celebration, and frantic finish.

-Two commentaries are vying for attention, one from historian Rudy Behlmer and the other via pop culture professor Sir Christopher Frayling.
+Two commentaries vie for attention, one from historian Rudy Behlmer and the other via pop culture professor Sir Christopher Frayling.
 If you want, you can double either of those up with a pop-up trivia track.

 The Frankenstein Files is a 44-minute feature that has been around since sometime in the late ’90s, a generous look at the historical significance of the creature.
 Karloff: The Gentle Monster is a pleasing 38-minute biography on the star and his horror career.
 Universal Horror takes a more expanded approach as it delves into all of the studio’s monster mashes for 90-minutes.
 Thumbs up to that one if you haven’t seen it before.